Thursday, December 24, 2009

 Last weekend I taught a Saturday Youth Leader Workshop and then spoke in a youth service on Sunday morning in Zurich, Switzerland.
 I had a blast!
 It was great getting to know the leaders and the students.

-JandR_ZRHRobin and the kids met me on Sunday for church.
+Robin and the kids met me on Sunday for church.
 Afterwards we went to go grab a bite to eat before driving home (a little over an hour).
 It took a 30 min search because of construction (even using the GPS!), but we finally found Dominos Pizza.
 This may not be a big deal for our friends in the USA, but Dominos are very few and far between here, so this was a real treat.

-Since we were so close to Lake Zurich, we decided to eat our pizza SwanFeeding2at the lake shore.
+Since we were so close to Lake Zurich, we decided to eat our pizza at the lake shore.
 This turned out to be an awesome idea!!!!
 The sun was shining, the water was calm, you could see the Alps faintly in the background (see the boat picture below), and we even got to hand-feed the swans.
 What a great day this was!!!

 I'm attaching a bunch of pictures we took so you can get a better idea of what it was like.